netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/sslprofile_module.rst

         <div class="ansible-option-cell">

       Application protocol supported by the server and used in negotiation of the protocol with the client.
-Possible values are HTTP1.1, HTTP2 and NONE.
-Default value is NONE which implies application protocol is not enabled hence remain unknown to the TLS layer.
+Possible values are \ :literal:`HTTP1.1`\ , \ :literal:`HTTP2`\  and \ :literal:`NONE`\ .
+Default value is \ :literal:`NONE`\  which implies application protocol is not enabled hence remain unknown to the TLS layer.
 This parameter is relevant only if SSL connection is handled by the virtual server of the type SSL\_TCP.

       .. rst-class:: ansible-option-line